Paul Pilot: Career

-Film Composition
+Film score composition

 Pilot wrote the original score for Laurel Canyon: A Place in Time under director Alison Ellwood for the EPIX network.
 The production was nominated for 3 Emmy awards.
 Through a wealth of rare and newly unearthed footage and audio recordings, the series features an intimate portrait of the artists who created a musical revolution that changed popular culture.
 Uniquely immersive and experiential, this event takes us back in time to a place where a rustic canyon in the heart of Los Angeles became a musical petri dish.
 Featuring the music of Joni Mitchell, Crosby, Stills, Nash & Young, The Doors, Linda Ronstadt, Eagles (band), and many more.

 Finding Oscar.
 The film, produced by Steven Spielberg and Frank Marshall tells the story of the search for two young boys who were plucked from a nightmare and offer the only living evidence that ties the Guatemalan government to the massacre.
 Along with frequent collaborator John Stirratt from the US Rock Band Wilco Paul wrote the original score.
 The soundtrack featured a re-recording of R.E.M classic “The Flowers of Guatemala” from their Life's Rich Pageant album.
 Paul collaborated with R.E.M's Peter Buck and Scott McCaughey on this new version.
 The soundtrack album was released by UK independent label Decor records.

 Paul Pilot wrote the original score for Mr A and Mr M: The Story of A&M Records.
 Directed by Frank Marshall and Ryan Suffern, this two-part docuseries takes an in-depth look at A&M's artist-focused approach, and uncovers how they discovered talent while adapting to the ever-changing music industry.
 Featuring the music of The Police, The Carpenters, Carole King and many more.